abdelrahman420/Linux-Java_Project/DataShow/README.md

 ## Usage

 - **Start the Application**: Execute `java DataShow` to start listening for remote key signals.
-- **Configure Actions**: Edit the `remoteConfig.txt` file to map remote keys to actions.
+- **Configure Actions**: Edit the `sudoku.txt` file to map remote keys to actions.
 Ensure the file is correctly formatted.

 ## Troubleshooting

-- **No Actions Triggered**: Verify that the `remoteConfig.txt` file is correctly formatted and contains the necessary mappings.
+- **No Actions Triggered**: Verify that the `sudoku.txt` file is correctly formatted and contains the necessary mappings.
 - **IR Signal Not Detected**: Ensure the `irw` tool is correctly capturing signals and that the remote control is functioning properly.